The Astronauts

 To write the novel, Lem received advance payment from publishing house Czytelnik (Warsaw).
-The book became an instant success and was translated into several languages (first into Czech, which was published in 1956).
-This success convinced Lem to switch to the career of a science-fiction author.
+The book became an instant success and was translated into several languages (first into Czech, in 1956).
+This success convinced Lem to switch careers and become a science-fiction author.

-The Astronauts, written for the youth, is set in the Communist utopian future.
+The Astronauts, written for the youth, is set in a Communist utopian future.
 To get it published under the communist regime in Poland, Lem had to insert frequent references to the ideals of communism.
 Decades later, Lem declared about The Astronauts:

-The inability to ever understand alien civilizations, a frequent theme of Lem's future works, appears here for the first time.
+On November 23, 2011, to celebrate the 60th anniversary of the release of The Astronauts, an elaborate interactive Google Doodle, inspired by the illustrations of Daniel Mróz in The Cyberiad, was presented.

 Plot summary

 The introduction describes the fall of the Tunguska meteorite (1908) and the subsequent expedition of Leonid Kulik.
 The hypothesis about the crash of a spaceship is mentioned.